 Many addiction treatment facilities rely strictly on talk therapy (or psychotherapy) to help patients achieve sobriety.
 Examples of psychotherapy include cognitive-behavioral therapy (CBT), behavioral therapy, interpersonal therapy, family therapy, and group therapy, all of which are used at Crest View Recovery Center.
 Psychotherapy gives patients both a built-in support system and the benefit of being able to talk to someone going through a similar experience with addiction.
 It is important to note that everyone is different and has unique situations.
 While these therapeutic methods may work for some people, they may not work for others.

 What is Reality Based Therapy for Substance Abuse?

 Reality therapy is a form of cognitive-behavioral psychotherapy that focuses on living in the present and facing one’s reality and is a common form of therapy used here in Asheville, NC to treat drug and alcohol addiction.
 In other words, reality therapy is an evidence based addiction treatment with a therapeutic approach that focuses on problem-solving and making better choices to achieve specific goals.

 Upon believing that people experience psychological problems in life due to not being able to fulfill basic needs, American Psychiatrist William Glasser developed this reality-based therapy approach in the 1960s, so that people could find the necessary resources to meet the needs and goals of survival.

 The major theme seen throughout reality-based therapy is achieving responsibility and meeting needs through awareness.
 Glasser believed that by participating in reality-based therapy, individuals will become responsible for their own behavior and growth.
 In return, they will develop a “success” identity rather than a “failure” one.

-When our patients at Crest View begin their reality therapy, our therapists start the process by examining their behaviors and what makes them act the way they do.
+When our substance abuse patients at Crest View begin their reality based therapy, our therapists start the process by examining their behaviors and what makes them act the way they do.
 Specialists work to guide an individual’s attention away from their past behaviors and shift focus to what is important: the present.
 Reality therapists do not solely focus on a patient’s symptoms, but on the person as a whole.
 William Glasser believed that symptoms manifest as a person’s disconnection from others.